...Dream of things that

 are standards that are pledged by independent companies that adopt those brand names.

 A "DEMI" is a new row house that contains specific features and is built using cost-saving, modern techniques.
 Building sites are chosen to minimize neighborhood disruptions and gentrification.
 Our "Go Method" of selecting locations ensures that, not only are our investors protected, but adjoining properties will also experience profitable impacts from our projects.

-A "Rocky Road" is a transitional owner of a row house who pledges affordable rents to tenants for five years, with an option-to-buy agreement with one of those tenants.
+A "Rocky Road" is a transitional owner of a row house who pledges fair rents to tenants for five years, with an option-to-buy agreement with one of those tenants.
 The terms of the leases and options are virtually identical for each building.

 A Rocky Road owner can be a single investor, a traditional REIT or a company that uses the new "equity crowdfunding" services.